 Sure, the Boo Boo kid is funny at a rate of perhaps once every show, but when girls cry and stamp themselves out of getting their eyebrows plucked – because you know, eyebrow plucking really does hurt – and out of being spray tanned, you can kind of guess the little one does not always love being in child pageants.

 What I can also say in all honesty, and with even more disgust, is how blatantly outrageous children are pushed by their parents to win child pageants after watching so many videos on YouTube and on TLC.
 If an adult like myself feels upset and annoyed by watching grownups pushing their children to essentially make the dreams of the parents come true, what on earth is going on in the minds of children themselves?

-What kind of mother cries right in front of a stage because her three-year-old daughter just won third place in the pageant instead of first place?
+What kind of mother cries of horror right in front of a stage because her three-year-old daughter just won third place in the pageant instead of first place?
 What kind of message does that send to the girl?
 “Mom thinks I’m not good enough?”
 Low self-esteem guaranteed as she grows older.

 What mother picks up her little girl from the stage and immediately tells her off for not doing her routine correctly?
 Give the kid a break, she wants to play with Barbie dolls instead of being a Barbie doll, and she wants to go home because she’s tired.

 What I also noticed was the sad faces on still images of the girls before or after they go on stage.
 They look tired and in need of a cuddle instead of getting layers of make-up plastered on.

 These children are facing an uncertain future being in the spotlight like this, and will have enough peer pressure as they grow older.
 Why not let kids be kids and let them play around with dolls, or run through mud or whatever they love doing most.
 Stop conditioning them to suit your needs, parents.
 You should live for your kid, not your kid making all your child dreams of making it big come true.